I Think We're Alone Now

 "I Think We're Alone Now" is a song written and composed by Ritchie Cordell that was first recorded by Tommy James and the Shondells.
 It was a major hit for the group, reaching number 4 on the US Hot 100 in April 1967.
 It finished at No. 12 on Billboard magazine's year-end singles chart for 1967.

-The song has been covered several times by other artists, most notably by Tiffany in 1987.
+The song has been covered several times by other artists, most notably by Tiffany in 1987 and The Birthday Massacre in 2008.
 The Tiffany recording reached number 1 on the charts of various countries including the US, UK, Canada, and New Zealand.
 Other cover versions have also charted, including those by the Rubinoos (number 45 US, 1977) and Girls Aloud (number 4 UK, 2006).

 Composition

 The writing of the song was credited to Ritchie Cordell, who wrote or co-wrote many songs for Tommy James, including the follow-up single to "I Think We're Alone Now", "Mirage" and its B-side "Run, Run, Baby, Run", and 1968's "Mony Mony".
 Cordell and his regular songwriting partner Bo Gentry gave the song to Tommy James, who thought it sounded like a hit.
 According to Tommy James, "I Think We're Alone Now" was written by Cordell and Gentry, but as Gentry was still under contract to Kama Sutra Records, the head of Roulette Records, Morris Levy, agreed to a deal naming Cordell as sole writer but splitting the royalties with Gentry.

 The song was originally written as a romantic ballad, but when James, Cordell and Gentry recorded a quick demo, they made the song faster.
 Tommy James later wrote: "Ritchie and Bo originally wrote the song as a mid-tempo ballad.
 I said no way and started speeding it up....
 I.. put on a nasally, almost juvenile-sounding lead vocal, and without realizing it, we invented "bubblegum" music."
 They played the song to Levy, who approved of it, and it was then given a proper recording.